dmccreary/ekg-book/docs/glossary.md

 [Wikipedia Page on https://en.wikipedia.org/wiki/Emergence](https://en.wikipedia.org/wiki/Emergence)

 #### Employee Graph
 A graph representation of all your organization employees and their activities.
-For each employee, the graph may contain items such as reporting structure, job titles, roles, work history, education, training, certifications, current skills, security access groups, goals, projects, tasks assigned, helpdesk tickets, bugs assigned, bugs fixed, inventions, desktop hardware, software being used, software licenses, emails, meetings, salary and performance reviews.
+For each employee, the graph may contain items such as reporting structure, job titles, roles, work history, education, training, certifications, current skills, security access groups, goals, projects, tasks assigned, help desk tickets, bugs assigned, bugs fixed, inventions, desktop hardware, software being used, software licenses, emails, meetings, salary and performance reviews.

 A detailed employee graph can be used to match available staff with new projects and find similar employees for career mentoring.
 Employee graphs can also be used to predict the impact of employees that leave an organization, what employees work as ambassadors between groups, and what teams will be the most productive.